Progressive Fusion for Multimodal Integration: Preliminaries and Related Work

 \subsection{Prior Approaches to Fusion}

-In this section we provide a brief overview of late and early fusion, followed by a discussion of models used in this work.
-We present a more detailed discussion of related works in Appendix \ref{apx:related}.

 \textbf{Early Fusion and Late Fusion} Early and Late Fusion is a broad categorization of fusion models in terms of how the fusion operation (layer where features from different modalities are combined) splits the complexity of the model \citep{ayache6, ramachandram2017deep}.
-Early fusion ( Figure \ref{fig:base_fusion:early}) combines the modalities 'early' and devotes more model complexity to post fusion operations.
-In contrast to early fusion, late fusion design ( Figure \ref{fig:base_fusion:late} ), has significantly more unimodal processing and combines the features from different modalities 'late'.
+Early fusion ( Figure \ref{fig:base_fusion:early}) combines the modalities `early' and devotes more model complexity to post-fusion operations.
+In contrast to early fusion, late fusion design ( Figure \ref{fig:base_fusion:late} ), combines the features from different modalities at a `late' stage.
 Early fusion models have the ability to model highly complex dependencies between different modalities, but face problems when dealing with heterogenous sources such as text and images.
 Late fusion allows an easy way to aggregate information from diverse modalities and run the risk of missing cross-modal interactions in the mixed feature space.

 \textbf{Architecture Changes} Many recent works including that of \citet{vielzeuf2018centralnet}, \citet{sankaran2021multimodal}, \citet{perez2019mfas}, \citet{hazarika2020misa} design new deep architectures. \citet{vielzeuf2018centralnet} proposed a CentralNet design based on aggregative multi-task learning. \citet{sankaran2021multimodal} design a Refiner Fusion Network (Refnet) trained via cyclic losses. \citet{perez2019mfas} used neural architecture search to find a good architecture for convolutional networks. \citet{hsu2018disentangling} and \citet{khattar2019mvae} use multimodal autoencoders to learn better representations. \citet{tsai2019multimodallearning} improved upon the factor model based approach of \citet{hsu2018disentangling}. \citet{nagrani2021attention} modify the multimodal transformer \citep{tsai2019multimodal} to incorporate bottlenecks.